SpaceNetLab/StarPerf_Simulator/README.md

 ### Write Test Cases

-Currently this project has not be ''thoroughly''' tested.
+Currently this project has not been "thoroughly" tested.
 You are more than welcome to build any test cases for this project.

 # License